 Before I could create my flower arrangement, I had to dissect the pink carnation.
 (Insert evil laugh- mwah ha ha!)
 Silk flowers often have hard plastic bases as well as plastic stems that run up the center of the blooms.
 These plastic pieces make the flowers too tall and stiff to work with.
 Time to dissect…

 After removing the plastic base, I unstacked the petals in size order and removed the center stem.
 I then glued the petals back together, layer by layer, using hot glue.
 The resulting flower had shape but much less stiffness.

 I cut out an oval-shaped piece of felt that would become the base for my flower arrangement.
 The width of the oval was slightly less than the width of my wrapped headband.
 I experimented with placement for the foliage before glueing the pieces down in layers.
 I loved how the stems of white flowers and the two leaves had wire stems!
 This allowed me to shape them as needed!

-The hat perfectly coordinated with my mostly-thrifted outfit!
-I felt fabulous at our friends’ wedding celebration!
-I couldn’t help taking copious photos in the orchards overlooking Mt Hood in Oregon!
+My new head piece perfectly coordinated with my mostly-thrifted outfit!
+I had a fabulous time at our friends’ wedding celebration and couldn’t help but take copious photos in the orchards overlooking Mt Hood in Oregon!